 This makes them much, much smaller and lighter in general.
 The more standard primes (excluding the ridiculously big, heavy, and expensive telephoto lenses) are a fraction of the size and weight of their zoom counterparts.

 As a result, the entire photographic process is just easier.
 Your setup is easier to handle, more discreet, and much more adept at making it through narrow gaps!

-5. Improve Your Creativity and Make You Work Harder
+5. Improve your Creativity by Making You Work

 This is perhaps the most important reason you should try shooting with a prime lens.